Sathvik-ai/Sathvik-ai/README.md

 - 👋 Hi, I’m @Sathvik-ai
-- 👀 I’m interested in Full Stack WEB Development & Computer VIsion in python
+- 👀 I’m interested in Full Stack WEB Development & Computer VIsion in python , Data Analyst
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on Companies
 - 📫 How to reach me on instagram Sathvik_kiran.k